-Tiny blood vessels (capillaries) link the smallest parts of your arteries to the smallest parts of your veins.
-Petechiae appear when capillaries bleed, leaking blood into the skin.
-A number of things can cause this bleeding, including:
+Tiny blood vessels, called capillaries, link the smallest parts of your arteries to the smallest parts of your veins.
+Petechiae form when capillaries bleed, leaking blood into the skin.
+The bleeding may be caused by:

 - Prolonged straining